davidbalbert/kgb/README.md

 think_for_yourself!
 1
 ```

-KGB prints to standard error so you can isolate it's output from the rest of the program:
+KGB prints to standard error so you can isolate its output from the rest of the program:

 ```
 $ ruby kgb_test.rb >/dev/null